 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Questar III's basic financial statements.
-The supplemental information on pages 36-37 are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-The schedule of expenditures of federal awards on page 42 is presented for purposes of additional analysis as required by U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, and is also not a required part of the basic financial statements.
+The supplemental information on pages 38-39 are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The schedule of expenditures of federal awards on page 44 is presented for purposes of additional analysis as required by U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, and is also not a required part of the basic financial statements.

-The supplemental information on pages 36-37 and the schedule of expenditures of federal awards on page 42 are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The supplemental information on pages 38-39 and the schedule of expenditures of federal awards on page 44 are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the combining and individual nonmajor fund financial statements and the schedule of expenditures of federal awards are fairly stated in all material respects in relation to the basic financial statements as a whole.
+In our opinion, the supplementary information and the schedule of expenditures of federal awards are fairly stated in all material respects in relation to the basic financial statements as a whole.